osalvador/ReplicaDB-site/docs/intro.md

 ## 2. Basic Usage

 With ReplicaDB, you can _replicate_ data between relational databases and non-relational databases.
 The input to the replication process is a database table or custom query.
-ReplicaDB will read the source table row-by-row and the output of this replication process is q table in the sink database containing a copy of the source table.
+ReplicaDB will read the source table row-by-row and the output of this replication process is a table in the sink database containing a copy of the source table.
 The replication process is performed in parallel.

-By default, ReplicaDB will truncate the sink table before populating it with data, unless `--sink-disable-truncate false` is indicated.

 ### 2.1 Replication Mode